How Nerd Neck Affects Your Grey Matter?

 Grey Matter is undoubtedly the unsung hero of my brain.

-If you’ve ever wondered what this mysterious substance does, let me take you on a witty and enlightening journey through my very own grey matter.
+If you have ever wondered what this mysterious substance does, let me take you on a witty and enlightening journey through my very own grey matter.

 First off, grey matter is the ultimate processing powerhouse.
 Think of it as the brain’s central command center.